getgrav/grav/SECURITY.md

 >> NOTE: Please do not use 3rd party security issue reporting services, we like to keep everything in the GitHub ecosystem for easier manageability.

+## Note on Security Severity

+IMPORTANT!!!
+Please use the following guidlines when selecting a **Severity**.
+Submitted advisories that are marked **High** or **Critical** that don't meet the guidelines below will be cliosed.

+* **CRITICAL** - no account required, can modify content, or run malicious code or nefarious activity without any access.
+* **HIGH** - publisher level account able to run malicious code or nefarious activity, or other high level security things.
+* **MODERATE** - admin level account able to run malicious code or do nefarious things. other moderate security things.
+* **LOW** - super admin level account able to run malicious code or do nefarious things. other minor security things.

 ## Bug Bounties

 We do greatly appreciate your efforts to improve Grav, but unfortunately because we are a small open source project, we **do not have the resources to offer bounties** for security issues found.